 What usually seems like just yesterday (but sometimes feels like so long ago), I was a young, single mother raising two beautiful daughters.
 We were—by the standards we in North America judge wealth—poor.
 I didn’t make a lot of money.
-I was putting myself through college at night—I often joke I was on the “20-year plan”.
-We didn’t take fabulous vacations; actually we really didn’t take vacations.
+I was putting myself through college at night—I often joke I was on the “twenty-year plan”.
+We didn’t take fabulous vacations; actually, we didn’t take vacations.
 We lived in a little cape cod.
 We rarely went “out” for dinner; we ate a fair amount of pasta because it was inexpensive (and a lot of fish sticks and grilled cheese sandwiches, if you’d ask my girls).
 We didn’t buy a lot of clothing or expensive toys.

 You know what we did have?
 We had us.
 We had love; lots of love.
 The girls and I did homework together at the kitchen counter.
 The house was often filled with the joy of more than just the voices of my two precious girls.
-They hosted sleepovers for their friends (lots of sleepovers).
-There were kids in the house all the time.
-We had “a hideout” in the backyard, where hours were spent in nature, in the fresh air.
+They hosted sleepovers for their friends (lots of sleepovers), and there were kids in the house all the time.
+We had “a hideout” in the backyard, where hours were spent in nature.
 We had Christmas Eve “concerts” and a Birthday Cake for Baby Jesus every year.

 When each of my girls turned 30, I made “The First Thirty Years of Your Life” scrapbooks for them.
-I went through my “save box” and put together books of memories and photos and thoughts and reflections and, love.
-The last book that I made was almost three years ago, but I still remember the emotion of sifting through all those years.
+I went through my “save box” and pieced together books of memories and photos and thoughts and reflections and love.
+I still remember the emotion of sifting through all those years.